 You should make certain that a “reasonable care” clause is in the agreement.
 For example, the property manager will not be legally liable if “reasonable care” was taken when hiring a third-party.

-The experts at Red Hawk P.M. in Phoenix told us: “A property management company should be able to take proper liability to their mistakes.
+A property management expert in Phoenix told us: “A property management company should be able to take proper liability to their mistakes.
 If they don’t specify it in the agreement, don’t hire them.”

 You should evaluate the services of the property management company before avoid entering into a long-term agreement.
 This will help you avoid entering into an agreement with a company that may not provide positive results.
 Unfortunately, many management companies will not do a deal for less than a year.
 In this instance, you must review the termination clause and make certain you are within your legal right to end the contract if the management company is not providing positive results.